 - Someone who is a trans man, for example, is usually best seen as someone who was always a man.
 (But gender/sex is also fluid for some.)
 This would be someone who a doctor or nurse announced as “it’s a girl” upon birth.

 - Estimates suggest that 1-2 percent of the population is trans (me talking here: it’s probably MUCH higher, when the full spectrum is acknowledged).

 - Trans identities fall on spectrums; “trans” is an umbrella term.
-Trans people are those who are often (“this is a love story between a woman and her body”) uncomfortable with their birth-assigned sex and/or birth-assigned gender.
+Trans people are those who are often (“this is a love story between a woman and her body”) uncomfortable with their (birth-)assigned sex and/or (birth-)assigned gender.
 Trans people are queer people by definition.

 - Drag performances/performers are separate from trans and/or cis.

 - Regardless of being cis or trans, an individual’s biological sex changes over time and according to one’s activities, surroundings, and environment. e.g., Men who take care of children will be biologically more “female.”
 Women in the Army will be biologically more “male.”

 - Biological sex, as discussed earlier in the semester, is defined by over a dozen different factors that all exist on a spectrum.
 So-called “men” and “women” and others have far more in common than not.

 - For some trans people elements of social mores are sometimes, partly, involved in their identity – society doesn’t allow for “easy” movement around the gender binary.
 For instance, there would be less trans people, per se, if people could simply live and dress, etc., as they wanted to without fear of violence and death.
 Additionally, just as people are not “born” gay, people are not “born” trans.
 But, it’s ALWAYS about much more than clothes.